 The North Texas Food Bank gathers donations of both perishable and nonperishable food as well as nonfood items.
 These items are then distributed to North Texas area food pantries, soup kitchens, homeless shelters and other programs that serve people in need.

-- Studying Individual and Neighborhood Determinants of Food Insecurity Among Low Income Households in North Texas.
+- Survey-Based Research Study Analyzing Individual and Neighborhood Determinants of Food Insecurity Among Low Income Households in North Texas.